polar-app/polar-app/content/docs/spaced-repetition.md

 # Flashcards and Incremental Reading

-We support spaced repetition for flashcards and your annotations.
+We support spaced repetition for your flashcards and annotations.
 Reading your annotations with spaced repetition intervals allows you to pursue incremental reading where you re-read important parts of documents you've highlighted.

 # Anki vs Polar

 Polar supports Anki sync and our own native flashcard and spaced repetition based on similar technology and concepts.

-If you're a more advanced user, or an existing Anki user, you might still want to use Anki directly.

-Read our documentation on [Anki Sync](/docs/anki-sync-for-spaced-repetition.html) if you want to use Anki.
+Read our documentation on <a href="/docs/anki-sync-for-spaced-repetition.html">Anki sync</a>.

 # Start Review